Weak Sequential Completeness of Uniform Algebras: No separable infinite-dimensional uniform algebra is a dual space

+Note, however, that there are nonseparable uniform algebras that are dual spaces.
+For instance, the uniform algebra $C(\beta \N)$ of all continuous complex-valued functions on the Stone-\v Cech compactification of the positive integers $\N$ can be identified with $\ell^\infty$ and thus is isometrically isomorphic to the dual of $\ell^1$.

+Beneker and Wiegerinck obtained Theorem~\ref{not-dual} as a corollary of the main theorem of their paper \cite{BW} which concerns strongly exposed points.
+A point $f$ in the closed unit ball $B$ of a Banach space $A$ is said to be \emph{strongly exposed} if there exists $\Lambda\in A^*$ with the properties $\Lambda(f)=\|\Lambda\|=1$ and for every sequence $(g_n)_{n=1}^\infty$ in $A$ such that $\lim_{n\rightarrow\infty}\Lambda(g_n)=\lim_{n\rightarrow\infty}\|g_n\|=1$, we have $\lim_{n\rightarrow\infty} g_n=f$ in $A$.
+Beneker and Wiegerinck's main result \cite{BW} states that the unit ball of an infinite-dimensional uniform algebra has no strongly exposed points.
+As noted by Beneker and Wiegerinck, Theorem~\ref{not-dual} follows immediately since the the unit ball of a separable dual space is the closed convex hull of its strongly exposed points \cite{Phelps}.
+A completely elementary proof of a result stronger than the main theorem of \cite{BW} was later proven by Olav Nygaard and Dirk Werner.
+Denoting the real part of a complex number $z$ by ${\rm Re}\, z$, a \emph{slice} of $B$ is a set of the form

+for $\Lambda\in A^*$ and $\ep>0$.
+Nygaard and Werner \cite{NW} showed that every slice of the closed unit ball of an infinte-dimensional uniform algebra has diameter 2.
+There are thus several routes to proving Theorem~\ref{not-dual}.

-Acknowledgement: The question concerning reflexivity of uniform algebras was posed to us by Matthias Neufang, and this was the inspiration for the work present here.
-It is a pleasure to thank Neufang for his question.
+{\bf Acknowledgements\/}: The question of whether every reflexive uniform algebra is finite-dimensional was posed to us by Matthias Neufang, and this was the inspiration for the work presented here.
+We thank Neufang for his question.
+We thank the anonymous referee who brought to our attention Theorem~\ref{referee-theorem}.
+We also thank Olav Nygaard for bringing the papers \cite{BW} and \cite{NW} to our attention.